scottonanski/persistent-mind-model/README.md

 Notes:
 - Code is indexed from `PMM_CODE_ROOT` (default: current repo).
 Large files are skipped beyond `PMM_CODE_MAX_MB`.
 - Reflection logs are printed to stderr and the user prompt is preserved.
+ - Non-Python files are skipped by the explainer; they still appear in context when relevant.

+Limitations (experimental):
+- Retrieval is keyword-based; future work may add semantic/embedding ranking.
+- Reflections run on a fixed interval; backoff/jitter under consideration.
+- Adjacent chunk merging for display is a planned improvement.

 **Monitor AI State:**
 ```bash